Admissions Procedures - Direct

 results is considered in the selection process.
 These can

-motivation and potential as gathered through interview or
+of achievement, motivation and potential as gathered through

-factors as appropriate to the discipline, such as employment or
+appropriate to the discipline, such as employment or volunteer work

-volunteer work in relevant fields and sustained critical engagement
+in relevant fields and sustained critical engagement with

 examination grades equivalent to or above the standard offer for a